-Hector-children’s academies are extracurricular institutions that offer support to particularly gifted children under the age of ten; they endorse a holistic approach.
-The aim of the evaluation project is to determine whether the individual children's acadamies achieve the desired effects in the development of the children.
+Hector Children’s Academies are extracurricular institutions that offer support to particularly gifted children under the age of ten; they endorse a holistic approach.
+The aim of the evaluation project is to determine whether the individual acadamies achieve the desired effects in the development of the children.

-With the aim of advancing gifted people, the Hector Foundation II, under the patronage of the Ministry of Culture, intends to set up children’s academies across Baden-Wuerttemberg and to secure their existence in a financially sustainable way.
-Children’s academies are extracurricular institutions that offer support to particularly gifted children under the age of ten; they endorse a holistic approach.
-One of the important objectives of theacademies concerns the acquisition of an adequate self concept.
-Furthermore, the academies are meant to promote self-regulatory skills and social competence, and foster the development of specific disciplinary competencies and general cognitive key qualifications.
+With the aim of advancing gifted people, the Hector Foundation II, under the patronage of the Ministry of Culture, intends to set up Children’s Academies across Baden-Wuerttemberg and to secure their existence in a financially sustainable way.
+Children’s Academies are extracurricular institutions that offer support to particularly gifted children under the age of ten; they endorse a holistic approach.
+One of the important objectives of the academies concerns the acquisition of an adequate self-concept.
+Furthermore, the academies are meant to promote self-regulatory skills and social competence, as well as foster the development of specific disciplinary competencies and general cognitive key qualifications.
 Moreover, the academies are designed to spark an interest in learning, and increase (achievement-related) motivation.

 - Do the diverse promotional measures differ with respect to their impact on achievement, motivation, development of interests, school-related behaviour, satisfaction etc.?

 - What can be stated about the long-term development of participants in the Hector Academies, as compared to a control group?

 - Who attends (or does not attend) the Hector Children’s Academies?

 - What happens (or would happen) if the support programmes were integrated into regular classroom instruction?